pasqal-io/pasqal-cloud/README.md

 password="your_password" # Replace this value by your password on the PASQAL platform.
 # Ideally, do not write this password in a script but provide in through the command-line or as a secret environment variable.

-""" Method 1 : Username + Password
+""" Method 1: Username + Password
-    If you know your credentials, you can pass them to the SDK instance at instanciation.
+    If you know your credentials, you can pass them to the SDK instance on creation.
 """
 sdk = SDK(username=username, password=password, group_id=group_id)

-""" Method 2 : Username only
+""" Method 2: Username only
     If you only want to insert your username, but want a solution to have your password being secret you can run the SDK without password.
 A prompt will then ask for your password
 """
 sdk = SDK(username=username, group_id=group_id)
 > Please, enter your password:

-""" Method 3 : Use a token.
+""" Method 3: Use a token.
     If you already know your token, you can directly pass it as an argument.
 """
 sdk = SDK(token_provider=token, group_id=group_id)